ryadaum/real-time-meetup/README.md

  |-- event_time: timestamp (nullable = true)
  ```
- Then will process the data an aggregate the responses for each group and load the processed data into Mysql database to create a real-time dashboard(later on)
+ Then will process the data an aggregate the responses for each group and load the processed data into Mysql database.

+ Create a real-time dashboard(later on)